 2. Allow yourself to grieve

 Assuming that you do tell them how you feel and they don’t reciprocate as you had hoped, lean into the feelings of dismay and allow yourself to grieve.
 A crush triggers the same feel-good neuro-chemicals as love – dopamine, oxytocin and serotonin.

 When it ends up unrequited, you experience emotions along the same lines as that gnawing feeling of emptiness after a breakup.
 Even if you’re trying to get over a crush who ignores you or has been disrespectful of your feelings, that sense of loss can be very raw and real.

 Embrace it and feel its full extent, so that you can eventually leave it behind and move on.
 How long does a teenage crush last?
 Not too long anyway.
 So don’t be petrified of getting your heart broken as you’ll move on to the next crush in no time.

 Bottling up our emotions can seem like the easiest thing to do, especially in the case of emotions that make you feel exposed, weak or vulnerable.
 But that won’t do you any good.
 So turn to a close friend or a sibling for support.
 Spill out your feelings, tell them how you feel.
 Cry if you need to.

-This release will instantly make you feel lighter and better but don’t overdo it.
-“Talking about your feelings is essential but talking about them over and over again and wallowing in the same pain on a loop is like picking on a raw wound.
+This release when spending time with friends will instantly make you feel lighter and better, but don’t overdo it.
+“Talking about your feelings is essential, but talking about them over and over again and wallowing in the same pain on a loop is like picking on a raw wound.

 “For a wound to heal, you need to let a scab form on it.
 Likewise, once you have let out the pain and angst, you have to let it settle before it eventually dies down.
-So, focus your energies on keeping yourself productively distracted,” Ms Martha had advised me.
+So, focus your energies on keeping yourself productively distracted if you want to get over a crush quickly,” Ms. Martha had advised me.